aashka-trivedi/regularization-for-image-classification/README.md

 1. Measure the accuracy, training time, and time to reach 87% accuracy using different configurations of a self-implemented Resnet 50 model
 2. Determine which combination of BatchNorm layers, dropout layers and dropout probability gives us the best accuracy
 3. Test the ability of Adaptive Gradient Clipping in replacing Batch Normalization
+4. test the use of data augmentation to improve performance

 ## Data Files